SmartekWorks/smartekworks.github.io/swat/guide_final.md

 * Place the common procedures into flows, such as login, logout, menu navigation and so on.
 * Design a flow with business purpose instead of just operation combinations.
 For example, a **Fund Transfer** flow should have *from account*, *to account* and *amount* as input parameters, so that it could be reused in many scenarios.
-* Integrate similar business procedures and execute them by different parameters.
-For example, **Transfer from current account** and ** Transfer from saving account** could be integrated as one **Fund Transfer** flow and executed distingishedly with different *account type* parameter.

 Enjoying Test Automation
 ---